Military families struggle as parents and spouses are deployed to Eastern Europe

 The Armed Services YMCA is here to support entire families.
 Knowing Dad was deployed, and Mom was struggling, we helped Camden and Joseph enjoy stress-free time where they could be kids.
 It was a time when Joseph, the older brother, didn’t have to feel responsible for his younger sibling.
 We also did little things to help mom – provided food, called to check in, and made sure she knew we were there for her and her children.

-This month, as soldiers are deployed to Afghanistan with little to no notice, it’s even more important that kids and families to know we’re here for them.
+This month, as soldiers are deployed to Eastern Europe with little to no notice, it’s even more important that kids and families know we’re here for them.
 During this difficult time, the Armed Services YMCA will make sure kids have an environment where they can make friends and be mentored by staff who understand their unique situation.

 Service members will bravely and honorably answer our country’s call to duty with the knowledge that their family is being cared for thanks to generous donors like you.

 As a military spouse, I see first-hand the impact that we have every day.
 These services are offer at no-cost or low-cost to military families because of generous donations from people like you.
 Please give today.
 These families need our help now more than ever before.